msu-alglab/coaster-experiments/README.md

 the path.
 Only instances with at least two ground truth paths are generated.

 `create_cyclic_instances.py` takes the following parameters:
-* an input directory containing a graph instance file and a ground truth file (e.g., `1.graph` and `1.truth`)
+* an input directory containing graph instance file(s) and ground truth file(s)
 * an output directory in which to write the output graph instance file(s) and ground truth file(s)
-* optionally, a seed for generating the same random outputs
+* optionally, a seed for generating the same random outputs each time

 Coaster inputs are (possibly) cyclic graphs with subpath constraints.
 `create_sc_instances.py` adds